-Find answers to the most relevant questions in digital marketing today in our comprehensive business website buyers guide.
+Find answers to the most relevant questions in digital marketing today in our comprehensive business website buyer’s guide.

-First and foremost, thank you for visiting our website and taking the time to learn about the exciting (and often perplexing) world of digital advertising.
+thank you for visiting our website and taking the time to learn about the exciting (and often perplexing) world of digital advertising.
 A big part of our job is to educate and nurture you through this intimidating universe.

-If you’d like to know more about us, please take a look at these testimonials from some of our recent clients.
+If you’d like to know more about us, please take a look at these testimonials from some of our recent clients:

 “Glen and Andrew at One Yellow Tree were amazing to deal with during our web design.
 They have great ideas… They really understood what our business was about and what we were trying to convey to the public.”